Court records detail Spacey's encounter with teenager

 -

-FILE - In this Oct.
-27, 2017, file photo, Kevin Spacey presents an award in Beverly Hills, Calif.
+Kevin Spacey presents an award in Beverly Hills, Calif., in 2017.
 A Massachusetts prosecutor says Spacey is scheduled to be arraigned Jan.
-7, 2019, on a charge of indecent assault and battery for allegedly sexually assaulting the teenage son of a Boston television anchor in a Nantucket restaurant.
-(Photo by Chris Pizzello/Invision/AP, File) less
+7, 2019, on a charge of indecent assault and battery for allegedly sexually assaulting the teenage son of a Boston television anchor in a Nantucket restaurant. less

 Photo: Chris Pizzello, Chris Pizzello/Invision/AP

-FILE - In this Oct.
-27, 2017, file photo, Kevin Spacey presents an award in Beverly Hills, Calif.
+Kevin Spacey presents an award in Beverly Hills, Calif., in 2017.
 A Massachusetts prosecutor says Spacey is scheduled to be arraigned Jan.
-7, 2019, on a charge of indecent ... more
+7, 2019, on a charge of indecent assault and battery for allegedly ... more

 Photo: Chris Pizzello, Chris Pizzello/Invision/AP

-FILE - In this Oct.
-27, 2017, file photo, Kevin Spacey presents an award in Beverly Hills, Calif.
+Kevin Spacey presents an award in Beverly Hills, Calif., in 2017.
 A Massachusetts prosecutor says Spacey is scheduled to be arraigned Jan.
-7, 2019, on a charge of indecent assault and battery for allegedly sexually assaulting the teenage son of a Boston television anchor in a Nantucket restaurant.
-(Photo by Chris Pizzello/Invision/AP, File) less
+7, 2019, on a charge of indecent assault and battery for allegedly sexually assaulting the teenage son of a Boston television anchor in a Nantucket restaurant. less

 Photo: Chris Pizzello, Chris Pizzello/Invision/AP

-FILE - In this Oct.
-27, 2017, file photo, Kevin Spacey presents an award in Beverly Hills, Calif.
+Kevin Spacey presents an award in Beverly Hills, Calif., in 2017.
 A Massachusetts prosecutor says Spacey is scheduled to be arraigned Jan.
-7, 2019, on a charge of indecent ... more
+7, 2019, on a charge of indecent assault and battery for allegedly ... more

 BOSTON (AP) — A Massachusetts man who says he was groped by Kevin Spacey at a Nantucket restaurant in 2016 caught part of his encounter with the actor on video.